Data-Forge-Solutions/real_time_note_taker/README.md

 - Save and load notes from CSV
 - Fully keyboard driven with customizable bindings
 - Manual time hacks for syncing with external clocks
-- Active hacked time shown in the status line
+- Current time with source indicator shown in the status line

 ## Installation